-Open the blade housing cover that cover the blade wheels.
+Open the blade housing cover.
 Turn the blade tension handle to release the blade tension until the wheel is pulled in and the blade is lying loose in the blade housing.
 Lift the blade out of the blade housing.

 Install a new blade on the blade wheels.
 When installing the blade, make sure the teeth are pointing the correct direction.
 The teeth located between the blade guide assemblies should be pointing toward the sawdust chute.